engelsjk/web-tool-telescope/README.md

 I'm still incredibly proud of this project and it represents some of my most valued professional strengths: identifying issues with efficiency and knowledge sharing, reverse-engineering systems and figuring out how to use new tools, ...
 </p>
 <p>
-This write-up covers the five main components of Telescope: Project, Turbines, Met, PPT and Terrain.
+This write-up covers the five main components of Telescope: Project, Turbines, Mets, PPT and Terrain.
 In the following sections, I'll provide a brief write-up of each component, both in terms of functionality and development.
 No source code is included.
 </p>

 <h1>Main Page</h1>